LordAshes/TaleSpire-CustomMiniPlugin/README.md

 This unofficial TaleSpire plugin is for adding an unlimited number of custom minis.

 Demo Video: https://youtu.be/sRYln7Gc6Dg

 Adding Content Video: https://youtu.be/JJ0xJQUM01U

+Please note that the Adding Content Video is currently out of date.
+Most of the video is still applicable but the content needs to use a Minis sub-folder (see info below) and PNG and JPG texture can now be used.

+## Change Log

+1.6.0: OBJ, MTL and texture files expected in a minis folder and then a sub-folder named after the asset (e.g. TaleSpire_CustomData\Minis\Wizard\Wizard.obj)
+1.6.0: Added fake JPG and PNG support.
+Asset can use JPG/PNG textures which the plugin automatically converts to BMPs.
+1.5.0: Fixed shader bug.
+Content uses the Standard shader (not the TaleSpire\Creature shader).
+1.5.0: OBJ, MTL and texture files expected in a sub folder named after the asset (e.g. TaleSpire_CustomData\Wizard\Wizard.obj)
+1.5.0: Includes the TaleSpire_CustomData folder in ZIP along with a Test content

 ## Install